 The kit looks identical but no problems at all this time.
 Without making an angle bracket, I couldn’t find a secure and legible position on my AT (red arrows, left inset below) so put the display and dish inside the clear lid of my tank bag (below right).
 The opaque vinyl made it hard to read easily but there was no danger of it falling off.
 Had that ride not ended prematurely I’d have worked out some legible-angle bracket in the cockpit or stuck the dish on top of the tank bag.

 The only complaint is that the display intervals seem slower than before: 10 seconds on Front then 10 on the Rear.
 It means you need several glances to ascertain both pressures, whereas a higher flip-count might mean you catch both in one glance.
 I still think the display could be brighter, too.
-Other than that and the high price (which may be dropping soon), all good.
+Other than that and the high price (which dropped for a while), all good.